mapping-commons/sssom/src/docs/spec-support-hashing.md

 ## Hashing procedure

-The general principle of the SSSOM hashing function is to compute a ZBase32-encoded SHA2-256 hash of a canonical S-expression representing the mapping record.
+The general principle of the SSSOM hashing function is to compute a hexadecimal-encoded FNV64 hash of a canonical S-expression representing the mapping record.

 ### Step 0: Propagate all condensed slots